 The problem with storing duplicate and low-quality shots is that you not only clutter your albums with the photos you don’t need but also waste precious storage space.
 With an average photo taking up 3MB (or much more if you use the high-quality setting on your phone’s camera), you are likely wasting over 1GB of storage space on useless pictures.
 And if you use a service like Google Photos and haven’t set up your phone to sync photos over WiFi only, you’re literally paying for each duplicate or blurry photo you store.

 It’s also worth mentioning that a lot of smartphone users upload photos from their phones to their computers, including using services like Dropbox.
 As a result, people waste space on their phones, computers, and cloud storage.

 Deleting duplicate files and unneeded similar shots from your smartphone can help you redeem lots of storage space and thus make the phone faster and more responsive.
 The latest version of Duplicate Photo Cleaner lets you do exactly that without spending hours on going through all your photos and deleting the shots you don’t need one by one.

-- Set up the similarity threshold (100% to find duplicate photos only, or the default value of 50% to identify both duplicate and similar shots).
+Set up the similarity threshold (100% to find duplicate photos only, or the default value of 50% to identify both duplicate and similar shots).
 Click on the Start Scan button and wait for the scan to finish.

 When you’ve finished deleting bad photos from your phone, it’s a good idea to switch to Standard Scan and run DPC on your computer.
 You may well find some photos you don’t want to keep on your PC and free up some extra space for the stuff that matters!